Help Guide

 Urban Grain

-How does the amount and size of buildings and plots on blocks change across the area?
+How does the quantum and size of buildings and plots on blocks change across the area?

 A fine grain of smaller buildings and plots can create greater variety and visual interest at ground floor level.
 Larger grain blocks can accommodate higher density taller buildings in the correct location.
 Sensitive design is required when introducing different building footprint sizes and changing the urban grain of an area, especially in historic areas with smaller older buildings.

-Use aerial photograph or land ownership plot plans to identify the grain.
+Use aerial photographs or land ownership plot plans to identify the grain.
 A figure ground plan that shows only buildings can help identify patterns more easily.

 Is there a fine grain of blocks and buildings?